dconnet/AgilityBook/Readme-Build.txt

 --------------------

 python: https://www.python.org
-Currently using version 3.8.2
+Currently using version 3.9.5.
-- Note, also install pyWin32 from https://sourceforge.net/projects/pywin32/files/pywin32/
+- Note, also install pyWin32 from https://github.com/mhammond/pywin32

 wxWidgets: http://www.wxwidgets.org/
-I'm currently using version 3.1.5.
+Currently using version 3.1.5.
 Min supported is 3.1.5.
 Make sure WXWIN is set to wxWidgets root directory.
 -- Note, when changing version used during release, update fr.po (see Readme in src/Win/res/fr_FR) IMPORTANT: This means the directory name in fr_FR